Few quotes from the students regarding reading;

 Extreme Reading Awards Ceremony

 We are delighted to inform you that following a visit in December 2017 by external assessors, we have been awarded the Ealing Reading Quality Mark (ERQM) at Bronze Level.
-Pupils were presented with the plaque at a special ceremony on Tuesday 6th February 2018, the award was present to Tudor by the Mayor of Ealing at The Alec Reed Academy.
+Pupils were presented with the plaque at a special ceremony on Tuesday 6th February 2018.
+The award was presented to Tudor pupils by the Mayor of Ealing at The Alec Reed Academy.

 The reviewers were particularly impressed by the positive involvement of parents and pupils in our many workshops and activities across the school.
 This includes regular events such as Soft Start, Family Friday, Learning village etc. as well as Curriculum Meetings, Parent Language and Phonic workshops, Adult Education classes held on site etc.